 Students who do not meet the criteria for Priority Admissions above, but who do meet the Minimum Criteria for Admission, may still apply for admission.

-For more information about Admissions, TEAS, and CNA requirements, click here.
+For more information about Admissions, TEAS, and CNA, click here.